-Learn how to make these easy and inexpensive DIY log and flower table centerpieces for your country garden party or wedding.
+Learn how to make these table centerpieces with log vases and garden flowers.
+Easy and inexpensive table decor for your country garden party or wedding.

 Welcome to week two of the OUTDOOR EXTRAVAGANZA!
 Be sure to check out my trash to treasure tool box planters if you missed last week’s Plants & Flowers party.

 This time, it’s all about Decorating & Entertaining al fresco style.

 Over the weekend we planned on having an outdoor get-together.
 Then, the forecast called for buckets of rain and, boy, they were bang on!

 Why country?
 I guess I equate it with simple food and drinks, no-fuss decorating, and an easy-going atmosphere.
 Something I could really use in my life right now…

 We’re prepared.
 Our outdoor decorations are all ready to go.